bedalus/4colour/README.md

 Completed items are marked with `[x]`.
 New work items should be itemized and preceded by an empty checkbox (`- [ ]`).
 When implementing features, follow the requirements of the next unmarked checkbox.
 Once a feature is fully implemented and tested, mark the checkbox as complete to track progress.

+## Test-Driven Development

+To ensure smooth development and avoid regressions:

+- Update unit tests whenever functionality changes - this is as important as the implementation itself.
+- Tests should be updated to match the new behavior, not the other way around.
+- Run tests before and after making changes to verify that your implementation works correctly.
+- If a test fails, understand whether it's because of a bug in the implementation or because the test needs to be updated for new behavior.
+- All new features must have corresponding tests in the `tests` directory.
+- Consider writing tests before implementing a feature to clarify expected behavior.

 ### Coding Plan

 The initial phase focuses on creating the user interface using `tkinter`.